andrei-polestar/andrei-polestar/README.md

 - 👋 Hi, I’m @andrei-polestar
-- 👀 I’m interested in learning anything new ; but photography, 3D printing, motorcycles , campervans , DIY in general
+- 👀 I’m interested in learning anything new ; but mainly :  photography, 3D printing, motorcycles , campervans , DIY in general
 - 🌱 I’m currently learning python for everyday use
 - 💞️ I’m looking to collaborate on electro-mechanical DIY projects
 - 📫 How to reach me andrei.dumitru@polestar.com